tkinsoon/microservices-enablement/README.md

 ## Prerequisites

-The lab guide is created based on the environment running on Linux workstation.
-Before we start the lab, you need to download the Lab Guide to your workstation
+We assume you run the lab on your Linux workstation. <br> Before you start the lab, you need to download the Lab Guide to your workstation
 ```
 cd ~/
 git clone https://github.com/tkinsoon/microservices-enablement.git